Dick Groat: College athletic career

-Groat earned a athletic scholarship for basketball to attend Duke University where he was a two-sport star athlete.
+Groat earned an athletic scholarship for basketball to attend Duke University where he was a two-sport star athlete.
 In basketball, he was a two-time college basketball All-American (1950–51, 1951–52) and one-time Helms Foundation Player of the Year recipient (1950–51).
 He was the Southern Conference Player of the Year as well as United Press International (UPI) National Player of the Year in the 1951–52 season, when he set an National Collegiate Athletic Association (NCAA) record, with 839 points scored.

 In his final regular-season game, Groat scored 48 points against the visiting University of North Carolina, the most ever by a Tar Heels opponent.
 The Blue Devils won in a 94–64 rout for their 13th consecutive triumph.
 Victories over Maryland and West Virginia extended the streak to 15 in the Southern Conference Tournament before the Blue Devils were ousted by North Carolina State 77–68 in the championship round to fall one win short of an NCAA Tournament berth.

 On May 1, 1952, Groat had his jersey number 10 retired to the rafters of Cameron Indoor Stadium on campus.
 It would remain the only one retired by the school for 28 years.
 On November 18, 2007, he was inducted into the National Collegiate Basketball Hall of Fame.